szhu/prep-panel/README.md

   modeled after the upcoming macOS Ventura System Settings app.

-- **Markdown fallback.** If the app doesn't work in the future for some reason, the content is still easily accesssible.
+- **Markdown fallback.** If the app doesn't work in the future for some reason, the content is still easily accessible.
 Here's
   [the source code for the control panel](panel/content.md) -- it's just a Markdown doc listing the commands you can run to toggle each setting!